Marshall County, West Virginia

 Marshall County is a county in the U.S. state of West Virginia.
 At the 2020 census, the population was 30,591.
 Its county seat is Moundsville.
 With its southern border at what would be a continuation of the Mason-Dixon line to the Ohio River, it forms the base of the Northern Panhandle of West Virginia.

-Marshall County is part of the Wheeling, WV-OH Metropolitan Statistical Area.
+Marshall County is part of the Wheeling metropolitan area.

 Marshall County is home to the largest conical burial mound in North America, at Moundsville.
 Marshall County was formed in 1835 from Ohio County by act of the Virginia Assembly.
-In 1852, on Christmas Eve, workers completed the Baltimore & Ohio Railroad's connection to the Ohio River at Rosby's Rock in Marshall County.
+In 1852, on Christmas Eve, workers completed the Baltimore and Ohio Railroad's connection to the Ohio River at Rosby's Rock in Marshall County.
 It more recently became home to the New Vrindaban community of Hare Krishnas, and Prabhupada's Palace of Gold.

 History

 Prehistory

 Native Americans occupied the area along the narrows of the Ohio River by 250 BCE and the Adena culture constructed the Grave Creek Mound by 100 B.C.E., which was the highest conical burial mound in what came to be the United States, with only that in Miamisburg, Ohio of even comparable size.